Hardware Wallets – Securing Your crypto

 Hardware is the physical component of a computer system; it is the physical aspect of computers, telecommunications, and other devices.
 A hardware wallet is a USB device detailed with a closed security system that contains a user’s private keys.

-If I am a Bitcoin user or investor, purchasing a Physical Bitcoin Wallet allows me to keep my Bitcoins investments as safe as possible while still being able to access them.
+If I am a cryptocurrency user or investor, purchasing a Physical crypto wallet allows me to keep my crypto investments as safe as possible while still being able to access them.

 How do hardware wallets work?

-This minimizes the chances of malware getting hold of my private keys.
+This is how crypto hardware wallets minimize the chances of malware getting hold of my private keys.

-What is the difference between hardware wallets and other kinds of wallets (private or paper wallets)?
+What is the difference between hardware wallets and other kinds of wallets?

 A private wallet can be linked to PayPal or Payoneer.
-It is a digital wallet for storing, transmitting, and protecting cryptocurrencies such as Bitcoins.
-A private wallet stores the private keys to all addresses making up a Bitcoin Wallet.
+It is a digital wallet for storing, transmitting, and protecting cryptocurrencies.

 Since private wallets are more of applications, they are subject to the security of the operating system that runs them.
-This means that any malware attacks can compromise the integrity of the private wallets; which gives attackers an easy platform for sending your Bitcoins to their own addresses.
+This means that any malware attacks can compromise the integrity of the private wallets; which gives attackers an easy platform for sending your crypto coins to their own addresses.

 Paper and Hardware wallets remedy the security threats faced by private wallets.
 They achieve it by eliminating the private keys from the computers since malware can only access the computers.

-Hardware wallets for Bitcoin and other cryptocurrencies improve paper wallets to a whole new security level.
+Hardware wallets for cryptocurrencies improve storing them to a whole new security level.
 They are very small computers (USB like devices), designed to store the private keys.
 The software on the hardware wallets does not allow any additional software to be installed in them except those storing the private keys.
 Additionally, the private keys never leave the devices whenever any transactions are made.

 There are four types of the Ledger Hardware Wallet which include Ledger HW.1, Ledger Nano, Ledger Nano S, and Ledger Blue.
 HW.1 Is the oldest while Blue is the latest.
 Ledger Blue supports multiple currencies, is flexible as it runs other apps on top of the firmware, has Bluetooth connectivity, and is touchscreen.
 Its only disadvantage is its large size and price.